- All MAPPS students will complete their core classes at Mosley High School in order to ensure they are prepared for the next level of instruction.

-5. Students may take any other class, besides a core curriculum course, on FLVS or through Bay Virtual Academy for enrichment, additional elective credit, or to repeat a failed class.
+- Students may take any class, on FLVS or through Bay Virtual Academy for enrichment, additional elective credit, or to repeat a failed class.

-8. MAPPS students are required and expected to pass the FCAT.
+- MAPPS students are required and expected to pass the FSA and all EOC exams.
 Failure to do so may warrant a probationary status and possible removal from the program.
 This decision rests with the MAPPS coordinator and will be reviewed on a case-by-case basis.